DevAkshay434/craffteine-assistant-chatbot--1-/replit.md

 - No external state management library - keeps it simple with lifted state

 **Conversation Flow:**
-Structured 4-step guided workflow:
+Intelligent, adaptive workflow:
-1. Format selection (single choice)
+1. Format selection (Stick Pack, Pod, or Nutritional Capsule)
-2. Ingredients selection (multi-select)
-3. Dosage configuration (slider with intelligent defaults)
+2. Goal inquiry (e.g., boost focus, sustained energy, recovery, sleep support)
+3. Preferences/constraints (optional - caffeine sensitivity, allergies, age, etc.)
+4. AI generates dynamic formula with 3-6 ingredients based on goal and format
+5. Formula presentation with ingredients, rationales, dosage ranges, and safety notes
+6. Optional dosage adjustment (if user wants to customize)
-4. Formula naming (text input)
+7. Formula naming (text input)
+8. Final summary with redirect URL to Shopify customization page

 Each step is component-driven with specific input types defined in the Message interface.
+The AI adapts the conversation based on user responses and only asks necessary questions.

 ### API Integration